camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

 # CalledElement Binding

 In a call activity the `calledElement` attribute contains the process definition key as reference to the subprocess.
 This means that the latest process definition version of the subprocess is always called.
-To call another version of the subprocess it is possible to define the attributes `calledElementBinding`, `calledElementVersion`, and `calledElementVersion` in the call activity.
+To call another version of the subprocess it is possible to define the attributes `calledElementBinding`, `calledElementVersion`, and `calledElementVersionTag` in the call activity.
 These attributes are optional.

 CalledElementBinding has four different values: